awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

 # Control access to maintenance windows \(AWS CLI\)<a name="sysman-maintenance-perm-cli"></a>

-The following procedures describe how to use the AWS CLI to create the required roles and permissions for Maintenance Windows\.
+The following procedures describe how to use the AWS Command Line Interface \(AWS CLI\) to create the required roles and permissions for Maintenance Windows, a capability of AWS Systems Manager\.

 **Topics**
 + [Task 1: \(Optional\) Create a custom service role for maintenance windows \(AWS CLI\)](#sysman-maintenance-role-cli)